Net2Fox/EDREJ/README.md

 ## English
+### WARNING
+VERSIONS OF EDREJ BELOW 1.4 INCLUSIVE ARE NOT RECOMMENDED FOR USE DUE TO ENCRYPTION/DECRYPTION ERRORS!
+IN THE NEAR FUTURE WILL FIX.

 EDREJ - is the encoder, using the [RPB1-Cipher](https://github.com/ZerZru/RPB1-cipher) from [ZerZru](https://github.com/ZerZru).
 If you want to know more about the cipher, go to its repository.
 #### How to use?